 - Bribery/tip at airport customs or borders

 We have heard about stories that officers of airport customs or border in SE Asia delay your entry for a small amount of cash.
-Though it rarely happen to Western visitors (mostly happen to the Western Asians or the Asians), it doesn’t mean you’ll never encounter this foul act.
-Even if you won’t be rejected to enter for saying “no” firmly to the corruption, it is suggested get your visa done before leaving instead of applying visa on arrival.
+Though it rarely happen to Western visitors (it mostly happens to the Western Asians or the Asians), it doesn’t mean you’ll never encounter this foul act.
+Even if you won’t be refused entry for saying “no” firmly to the corruption, it is suggested get your visa done before leaving instead of applying for a visa on arrival.
 It may cost more but it prevents an unhappy experience at the beginning of your trip.

 Unlike in the West, haggling in SE Asia is acceptable and it is fair for both the vendor and you.
 Normally, the locals offer inflated prices and expect negotiation on the deal, so if you don’t haggle, you’re overpaying.
 This rule doesn’t apply to items sold with price tags in bigger malls though.
 Haggling may be a foreign process but both you’ll enjoy the interaction just as local vendors and shop owners do! (photo: Odyssey guest Geoffrey Higges and Carole-Anne Fooks)

 Do it in legal establishments like hotels and banks.
 The calculators of individuals on the street could have been fixed to show wrong amounts.
-US dollar is widely accepted in urban region but you still need some local money in the remote areas.
-Always decline damaged bills as they are uneasy to spend and make sure the amount is right before walking away.
+The US dollar is widely accepted in urban regions but you may still need some local money in the remote areas.
+Always decline damaged bills as they are unlikely to be accepted when you wish to buy something, and make sure the amount is right before walking away.